Zach Kittley: Western Kentucky

 Kittley was named the offensive coordinator and quarterbacks coach at Western Kentucky on December 14, 2020.
 Zappe would follow Kittley to Western Kentucky.
 In Kittley's first year with Western Kentucky, the Hilltoppers offense improved from 115th in scoring among FBS teams in 2020 to 2nd in the FBS in scoring in 2021.
 During WKU's win in the 2021 Boca Raton Bowl, Zappe set new single-season FBS records for passing touchdowns and yardage.

 Texas Tech

 Kittley was named the offensive coordinator and quarterbacks coach at Texas Tech on December 5, 2021, joining head coach Joey McGuire in his first season.

+Florida Atlantic

+Florida Atlantic hired Kittley as its new head coach on December 2, 2024, succeeding Tom Herman.

 Personal life

 Kittley is the son of Wes Kittley, who has been the track and field coach at Texas Tech since 2000 and was previously the track and field coach at Abilene Christian.
-Kittley and his wife, Emily, have two sons.
+Kittley and his wife, Emily, have three sons.